itsGavinLiu/Java/Database/Day 6.md

 - N-ary: when ‘n’ number of entities are participating.
 Degree = n.

 ### 1.4 Participation Constraints
+In a Relationship, Participation constraint specifies the existence of an entity when it is related to another entity in a relationship type.
+It is also called minimum cardinality constraint.

+- Total Participation: Each entity in the entity set is involved in at least one relationship in a relationship set i.e. the number of relationship in every entity is involved is greater than 0.
+- Partial Participation: Each entity in entity set may or may not occur in at least one relationship in a relationship set.

 ### 1.5 Database Normalization
+It includes eliminating unstructured data and redundancy (duplicates) in order to ensure logical data storage.
+At its most basic, normalization is simply creating a standard format for all data throughout a company:

+- Miss EMILY will be written in Ms. Emily
+- 8023097864 will be written 802-309-7864

+Beyond basic formatting, there are five “normal forms” performing data normalization.
+Each rule focuses on putting entity types into number categories depending on the level of complexity.

 #### 1.5.1 1NF
+To be considered 1NF, each entry must have `only one single value` for each cell and each record must be `unique`.

 #### 1.5.2 2NF
+Based on 1NF, data must have only one primary key.
+To separate data to only have one primary key, all subsets of data that can be placed in multiple rows should be placed in separate tables.

 #### 1.5.3 3NF
+Based on 2NF, data in a table must only be dependent on the primary key.
+If the primary key is changed, all data that is impacted must be put into a new table.

+### 1.6 Denormalization
+Denormalization is a database optimization technique in which we add redundant data to one or more tables.
+This can help us avoid costly joins in a relational database.
+Note that denormalization does not mean not doing normalization.
+It is an optimization technique that is applied after doing normalization.

 ## 2. No-Relational Database